nkuek/Squadron/README.md

 - Create events on your `Squad`'s page that squad mates can RSVP to
 - Check on my progress [here](https://squadron-gaming.herokuapp.com/)!

+## Technologies Used
+-  React/Redux for the frontend
+-  JavaScript/Express for the backend
+-  CSS
+-  `React Async Helmet`
+   - Wraps your component in a provider which allows you to dynamically change the page's title
+- `React Infinite Scroll`
+   - npm package that can execute a fetch request to load more data once the user reaches a certain point  position on the page

 ## Working Feature List
 - **User Authentication**
   - Registration